space-wizards/docs/src/en/space-station-14/roleplay-lore/proposals/Departmental-Operating-Procedure.md

 * Guidelines
     - Think of these as the original SOP, a set of straight forward points and guides to explain how a department is to be run, but do not limit roleplay and instead encourage more.
 With things like medical evaluations and alert procedures.
 These could be appended with 'guideline' or just left as is such as "Alert Procedure" instead of "Alert Procedure Guidelines".

 ## How will this look per department?
-NOTE: These are examples
+NOTE: This is my example.
+I think this could be achieved in many ways but this is how I would do it.

 ---